softbankrobotics-research/qibullet/README.md

 pip install --user qibullet
 ```

-Additional ressources (robot meshes and URDFs) are required in order to be able to spawn a Pepper, NAO or Romeo robot in the simulation.
-These extra ressources will be installed in your home folder:
+Additional resources (robot meshes and URDFs) are required in order to be able to spawn a Pepper, NAO or Romeo robot in the simulation.
+These extra resources will be installed in your home folder:
 * `/home/username/.qibullet` on Linux and macOS
 * `C:\Users\username\.qibullet` on Windows

-The installation of the additional ressources will automatically be triggered if you try to spawn a Pepper, NAO or Romeo for the first time.
-If qiBullet finds the additional ressources in your local folder, the installation won't be triggered.
+The installation of the additional resources will automatically be triggered if you try to spawn a Pepper, NAO or Romeo for the first time.
+If qiBullet finds the additional resources in your local folder, the installation won't be triggered.
 The robot meshes are under a specific [license](https://github.com/softbankrobotics-research/qibullet/tree/master/qibullet/robot_data/LICENSE), you will need to agree to that license in order to install them.
 More details on the installation process can be found on the [wiki](https://github.com/softbankrobotics-research/qibullet/wiki).

 ## Usage
 A robot can be spawned via the SimulationManager class: